We get questions on how to invest all the time, so we’d thought we’d write this article so our fingers won’t hurt typing answers on Instagram.

 Why we invest this way

-Efficiency – We don’t have a lot of capital, and when your capital is small, your investment returns are also small.
+At this stage of life, you don’t have a lot of capital.
+When your capital is small, your investment returns are also small.
 Therefore the most efficient way to make money is through side-hustling and being good at your job, not spending six hours a week fussing over which stock to buy.

 - For this investment, I put in some $500 every month.